UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Peak Hours (Often late afternoon to evening)Off-Peak Hours (Late night/early morning)

-Microwave usage, grilling outside, reading, watching television, light device chargingRunning the dishwasher, doing laundry, charging electric vehicles, bulk meal prep
+Microwave usage, grilling outside, reading, watching television, light device chargingRunning the dishwasher, doing heavy laundry, charging electric vehicles, bulk meal prep

 4. Block Afternoon Heat With Better Window Coverings